Will-Griffiths-Ireland/Mars-Colony-One/README.md

 * As a user, I want to quickly understand the subject and how it relates to me
 * As a user, I want to navigate through content easily
 * As a user, I want to learn more about the product/service

-* As a user, I don't want massive blocks of text
+* As a user, I want to easily view the site with whatever device and browser I an using ​
-​
 ### **Site Aims:**
 ​
-This is optional but offers the insight into what the aim of the project are ​
+* To trigger an interest in Mars with the user
-* To inform the user on opening times
+* To make the user understand the mission to colonise mars
-* To inform the user about what we offer when they are here
+* To provide key details about the mission and what to expect
-* To offer the user an oppertunity to get in contact
+* To get contact information from the user for future recruitment ​
 ​
-​
 ### **Wireframes:**
 ​
-These are optional if you have any drawings or diagrams about how the site is intended to look include them here ​
+Wireframes were built in Balsamiq as a foundation.
+There are available here
+​
 ### **Color Scheme:**
 ​
-Here discuss about the colours you have chosen for the design and the reasoning behind it, make sure to include hash values as well!
-​
-For the page we decided on a black (#000) and red theme (#a red hash i can't remember one) to hark back to the designs of the Sega megadrive which is symbolic of the retro gaming scene blah blah bull shit goes here
+I took inspiration for the colour palate from Mars itself and built out from that core color

+Mars Orange
 ​
 ## **Typography**
 ​